-Default value <blank></blank> Description Defines the currency symbol used by columns that are configured as Currency numeric type.
+Defines the currency symbol used by columns that are configured as Currency numeric type.
 If left blank, the currency symbol for the current locale is used.

 The Numeric Type is defined in the column properties.
 Currently, this symbol is only used by file group display columns.

-SystemCurrentPeriod 8
+SystemCurrentPeriod

-Default value 1

-Description Defines the current period for the system.
+Defines the current period for the system.
 To change the current period, you can use the user interface in the software (Administration > Tables > Table Administration > System Current Period / Year).

 SystemCurrentYear

-Default value 1

-Description Defines the current year for the system.
+Defines the current year for the system.
 To change the current year, you can use the user interface in the software (Administration > Tables > Table Administration > System Current Period / Year).

 SystemName

-Default value Axiom EPM
+Axiom EPM

-Description Defines the name of the system.
+Defines the name of the system.
 You can change this name as desired.

-This setting can be modified using the System Configuration page in the Web Client.
+This setting can be modified using the System Configuration page in the Web

-TableRepartitioningF RowLimit

-Default value 200000
+Client.

+TableRepartitioningRowLimit

-Description Specifies the row limit for repartitioning a table as part of saving the table properties.
+Specifies the row limit for repartitioning a table as part of saving the table properties.
 If the table data exceeds this row limit, then the table will not be repartitioned and instead you will be prompted to process the table repartitioning using Scheduler.

-TioDlan FileSaveTaMa sekflow Tock Submit